rodlaf/rodlaf.github.io/resume.md

 *March 2023, Cambridge, MA*

 * Concentration in Applied Mathematics-Computer Science.
-* Coursework focused on pure and applied mathematical foundations of machine learning.
+* Coursework focused on the pure and applied mathematical foundations of machine learning.

 ## Experience